National Cat Day

 National Cat Day is celebrated in various countries.
-In some areas it is an awareness day to raise public awareness of cat adoption.
+In some areas, it is an awareness day to raise public awareness of cat adoption.

 Italy

 In Italy, National Cat Day is celebrated on 17 February.
 The date was chosen in 1990 after a vote by readers of Tuttogatto magazine.

 Japan

 In Japan, National Cat Day is celebrated on 22 February, as the date resembles the words "nyan nyan nyan" (meow meow meow).
 The date was decided on in a poll between cat-keepers by the Executive Cat Day Committee in 1978.
 It is celebrated with people posing with photographs of themselves with their pet cats, and businesses selling cat-themed cuisine.

 Russia

 In Russia, National Cat Day is celebrated on 1 March.
 In Russian culture, cats are considered symbols of spring, and March is also associated with cats.

 United Kingdom

 In the United Kingdom, there is also a National Black Cat Day which is marked on 27 October.
-It was established in 2011 by animal welfare charity, Cats Protection, who found that black (and black-and-white cats) took around a week longer to home than cats of other colours.
+It was established in 2011 by animal welfare charity, Cats Protection, which found that black (and black-and-white cats) took around a week longer to find homes than cats of other colours.
 They attributed this to black cats' perceived connection with bad luck and the supernatural, and the fact that the cats do not photograph well on social media.